minicomp/ed/documentation.md

 $ rvm --version
 ~~~

 If you don't get an error, you're ready for the next step.
 If you do get an error, and don't feel comfortable troubleshooting on the terminal, this is a good opportunity to reach out to a friend who can help.
-If you're comfortable troubleshooting, I recommend Jekyll's own [troubleshooting documentation](http://jekyllrb.com/docs/troubleshooting/).
+You can leave me a note on [the issues page](https://github.com/elotroalex/ed/issues), for example.
+I'll try to get to it as soon as my other commitments permit.
+If you're comfortable troubleshooting on your own, I recommend Jekyll's own [troubleshooting documentation](http://jekyllrb.com/docs/troubleshooting/).
 Another great strategy for troubleshooting on the terminal is to copy and paste the errors you receive (sans personal information) into your favorite search engine.

 The next step is to create a gemset for your jekyll projects.
 A gemset is a set of gems.
 If you don't create and use a gemset, every gem you install will be applied system-wide.
 This is not necessarily a bad thing, but if you will have several projects with several setups, this strategy will serve you well in the long run.
 To create a gemset: